 Alla Prima Portrait Painting

-This two-day intensive workshop focuses on the alla prima method of portrait painting.
+This online course focuses on the alla prima method of portrait painting.
 Alla prima (or 'at the first') is a direct painting method where paint is applied wet-in-wet and the painting is completed in a single session.
 This requires greater skill and understanding of how to control and manipulate the paint.
 It contrasts with the academic approach, where paint is built up slowly in layers, which is a safer albeit more time-consuming method.

-This workshop will make use of photo references as well as life models.
+This course will make use of photo references as well as a self-portrait painting from life.
 Quite often, artists will only have a photograph to use as a reference, and working from this two-dimensional image also provides an easier route initially to learning the painting process.
 That being said, our aim will be to transcend this digital image, and create our own expressive interpretation.
-Once the method is learned, we will then paint from life on the second day, and with even greater confidence!
+Once the method is learned, we will then paint from life towards the end of the course, and with even greater confidence!

 The direct approach of alla prima painting presents several challenges but many rewards.
 The immediacy of this kind of painting forces you to choose each brushstroke carefully and concisely, and as a result, it often requires greater initial planning at the start of the painting.